g-kanoufi/digitalocean-WordPress-setup/README.md

 ## Installation

-Download the script and run `./dowp` from the directory the script is placed in(best in your www folder).
+Download the script and run `./dowp` from the directory the script is placed in(best in your www folder make sure to first make that file executable by doing chmod +x dowp).

 To run the script from anywhere, you can place `dowp` in a folder included in your PATH environment variable.